Answer the Question, Not the Topic

 The keywords here are ‘rise in the world’s population’.
-This is useful because we now know the general topic (population growth), however, we can’t simply write about this topic generally, we must think about it in more detail and figure out exactly what the question is asking us to do.
+This is useful because we now know the general topic (population growth).
+However, we can’t write about this topic generally; we must think about it in more detail and figure out exactly what the question asks us to do.

 The micro-keywords are ‘greatest problem‘ and ‘continued rise‘.
-Therefore, we have to think about this topic more specifically and think about if it really is the greatest problem we face and we also have to comment on why it is continuing to rise.
+Therefore, we have to think about this topic more specifically and consider if it really is the greatest problem we face, and we also have to comment on why it is continuing to rise.

 Now we must look for the instruction words.
-In this question there are two different instruction words – ‘causes‘ and ‘Do you agree‘.
+There are two instruction words in this question – ‘causes‘ and ‘Do you agree‘.
 We must therefore talk about both of these things in our essay.
-If we don’t or we just write a sentence or two about one and focus on the other, we have not answered the question and we can’t get over a band 5.
+If we don’t, or we write a sentence or two about one and focus on the other, we have not answered the question, and we can’t get over a band 5.

 The students who get the highest marks always spend time making a plan before they start writing.
 I normally tell my students to spend at least 5 minutes planning and another couple of minutes analysing the question.

-Lots of students don’t plan and this leads to them getting lost in the middle of their test and either having to start over again and losing lots of time or results of a very confused essay that is difficult to follow.
-Think about this way; if you were going to travel to a new place would you take some time to look at a map or would you just start driving?
+Many students don’t plan, which leads to them getting lost in the middle of their test and either having to start over again and losing lots of time or results of a very confusing essay that is difficult to follow.
+Think about it this way; if you were going to travel to a new place, would you take some time to look at a map, or would you start driving?